-This 750-hour program consists of one pre-requisite course, eight self-contained units of learning called modules, and a 30-hour clinic, which students must complete before they graduate.
+The 720-hour program consists of one pre-requisite course, and eight self-contained units of learning called modules.
 Each student must successfully complete the pre-requisite course before moving on to any one of the remaining modules in the program.
 Included in this program are 225 hours of Anatomy and Physiology, as well as introduction to principles and practices of massage therapy, massage fundamentals, massage and bodywork, pathology, business and success skills, and health and wellness.
 Upon the successful completion of this program, graduates will have received the education necessary to attain a career in one of the most engaging and exciting fields today.
 The graduate may work in an entry-level position as a Massage Therapist in a variety of health care facilities, including, but not limited to, a massage clinic, hospital, chiropractic office, nursing home, health club, spa, resort, or in private practice.
 Massage Therapists may be employed in urban, suburban, and rural areas.

-Module Module Title Total Contact Hours Quarter Credits MTD100 Introduction to Massage Therapy 80 6.0 MTD201 Business and Ethics 80 6.0 MTD237 Swedish Massage, Pre-Natal, Post-Natal and Infant, & Elder/Geriatric Massage 80 6.0 MTD263 Eastern Theory and Practice 80 6.0 MTD220 Energy & Non-Traditional Therapies, Wellness & CPR 80 6.0 MTD282 Deep Tissue, Myofascial Release & Pin and Stretch 80 6.0 MTD214 Neuromuscular/Trigger Point and Muscle Energy Techniques 80 6.0 MTD246 Clinical and Sports Massage 80 6.0 MTD295 Health and Wellness 80 6.0 MTD278 Massage Therapy Clinic 30 1.0 Total 750 55.0
+Module Code Module Title Contact Hours Quarter Credits

+Prerequisite course:

+MTD100 Introduction to Massage Therapy 80 6.0

+Modular co ourses:

+MTD201 Business and Ethics 80 6.0

+MTD237 Swedish Massage, Pre-Natal, Post-Natal and Infant, & Elder/Geriatric Massage 80 6.0

+MTD263 Eastern Theory and Practice 80 6.0

+MTD220 Energy & Non-Traditional Therapies, Wellness & CPR 80 6.0

+MTD282 Deep Tissue, Myofascial Release & Pin and Stretch 80 6.0

+MTD214 Neuromuscular/Trigger Point and Muscle Energy Techniques 80 6.0

+MTD246 Clinical and Sports Massage 80 6.0

+MTD295 Health and Wellness 80 6.0

+Total: 720 54.0